Kavitha-Seetharaman/Online-RetailStore-Analysis/README.md

 # Retail Analytics Dashboard – Sales, Profitability & Customer Insights (Power BI)

 ## Overview
-This project analyzes retail sales data to uncover insights related to revenue, profitability, customer behavior, and returns.
+This project focuses on analyzing retail business performance by combining sales, profitability, and customer behavior insights.
+The goal is not just visualization, but identifying key business risks such as declining customer acquisition, margin inefficiencies, and increasing returns.

 ## Key Business Questions
+Why This Analysis Matters
-- Which products generate high sales but low profit?
+- Helps identify products generating revenue but not profit
-- Who are the most valuable customers?
-- Is business growth driven by new customers or retention?
-- How do returns impact overall performance?
+- Highlights dependency on returning customers over new acquisition
+- Tracks return trends that can impact profitability

 ## Key Insights
-- Customer acquisition is declining over time
+- Customer acquisition is declining over time, indicating potential slowdown in market expansion
-- Returning customers are increasing, indicating improved retention
+- Returning customers are increasing, showing improved retention and repeat behavior
-- Business is becoming more dependent on existing customers
+- Business is becoming increasingly dependent on existing customers rather than new growth
-- Returns are increasing alongside orders, impacting profitability
+- Returns are rising alongside orders, which may negatively impact net profitability

 ## Tools Used
-- Power BI
+- Power BI (Data Visualization & Dashboarding)
-- DAX (Data Analysis Expressions)
+- DAX (Measures for KPI, Retention, Profit Analysis)
-- Data Modeling
+- Data Modeling (Fact-Dimension Structure)

 ## Dashboard Preview
 ![Sales](Screenshots/Sales.png)